kyuupichan/ieee754/docs/ieee754.rst

         Return the largest floating point value (unless operating on negative infinity or a :const:`NaN`) that compares greater than the operand.

+  .. method:: round_to_integral(rounding, context=None)

+    Return the value rounded to the nearest integer in the same format.
+The *rounding* method is given explicitly; that in *context* is ignored.

+    :exc:`Inexact` is not signalled.

+  .. method:: round_to_integral_exact(context=None)

+    Return the value rounded to an integer value in the same format.
+The rounding method is taken from *context*.

+    This operation signals :exc:`Inexact` if the result differs from the original value (i.e., it was not an integer).

   .. method:: remainder(other, context=None)

      Return the the IEEE-754 remainder when divided by other.